mtfaye/xplorer/README.md

 			To show all
 			>>> pr.Profiler().print_all(file)

-			To do a log tranformation
+			To apply a log tranformation of numerical columns
 			>>> pr.Profiler().log(file)

 			To run a correlation analysis: Print a heatmap